Association of Luxembourg Student Unions

 The Association of Luxemburg Student Unions, (Association des cercles d'étudiants luxembourgeois) abr.
-ACEL, founded in 1984 is the roofing bond of Luxemburgish student unions and represents more than 40 student unions, all spread across Europe.
-Therefore, ACEL is representing more than 10000 Luxemburgish students.
+ACEL, founded in 1984 is the roofing bond of Luxembourgish student unions and represents more than 40 student unions, all spread across Europe.
+Therefore, ACEL is representing more than 10000 Luxembourgish students.
 It is hence considered as the most important student representative in Luxemburg.
 ACEL is politically non-committed, it represents no party opinion.
-Claiming to be the representative of all Luxemburgish students, this is particularly important to function properly.
+Claiming to be the representative of all Luxembourgish students, this is particularly important to function properly.

 Description

-The major part of Luxemburgish Students study abroad, as the studies offered in Luxemburg are limited and do not cover all academic fields of study.
-This situation is unique and has several benefits, including the foundation of Luxemburgish Student Unions across various European cities.
+The major part of Luxembourgish Students study abroad, as the studies offered in Luxemburg are limited and do not cover all academic fields of study.
+This situation is unique and has several benefits, including the foundation of Luxembourgish Student Unions across various European cities.